What are the dates for this year's ride?

 What do I need to bring?

 We ask all riders to pack light.
 Riders should expect to bring clothing to wear while riding their bikes as well as warm and comfortable clothes for the evening.
 Please plan to bring any medications you will need during the ride, especially prescriptions, as well as sunscreen.
 We will have limited space in our support vans so those who are traveling before or after Zambia should plan to find storage in Lusaka for any large suitcases (the BZ Planning Team can help you with this).
-A full packing list can be found here.
+A full packing list can be found in your rider handbook.

 What will we eat?

 All meals during the ride will be prepared by our tour operator Thorn Tree Safaris.
 Those with dietary questions or concerns be sure to mention that when completing the rider information form after signing up.
 We do our best to cater to all dietary concerns and allergies.
 You can read about local Zambian food here.

 Where will we get water?